alessandro-calo/whac-a-mole/Tasks.md

 ### 6) HTML
-- in the HTML, copy/paste the hole `<div>` to make 6 holes, one after the other
+- in the HTML, copy/paste the hole `<div>` (and corresponding mole!) to make 6 holes, one after the other
 -  add event listeners to ALL the moles in the javascript code
     - hint: use a `for` loop